Ikaika Alama-Francis: Detroit Lions

 During the 2007 mini-camp, Alama-Francis could not participate in team organized activities due to a pectoral muscle tear suffered during the Hula Bowl.
 Instead he worked with head Coach Rod Marinelli and the defensive coaching staff on developing his skills.
 Alama-Francis impressed the coaches and teammates with his work ethic and positive demeanor.

 Alama-Francis remained inactive for 10 of the first 12 games of the season.
 In the 4 games he played in, he recorded 12 tackles.

 For the 2008 season, Alama-Francis switched his uniform number from 91 to 97, after the departure of Boss Bailey who had previously worn 97.

 Alama-Francis was released from the team on September 6, 2009.

 Miami Dolphins

 Alama-Francis was signed by the Miami Dolphins on November 24, 2009 for a salary of $460,000.
 The Dolphins tried changing his position from defensive end to outside linebacker.
 He competed with teammate Koa Misi for a starting position.

+In the 2010-2011 season, the Dolphins gave him a contract extension.

 San Francisco 49ers

-Alama-Francis was signed by the San Francisco 49ers on August 15, 2012 to a one-year deal.
+On August 15, 2012, Alama-Francis was signed by the San Francisco 49ers to a one-year deal.